-- Have your water professionally tested for metals- results should be 0 ppm.
-DO NOT ADD ANY CHEMICALS UNTIL THIS TEST IS PERFORMED - Follow water balance guidelines for pH, Total Alkalinity, TDS and Calcium Hardness.
+- Have your water professionally tested for metals- results should be 0 ppm. \DO NOT ADD ANY CHEMICALS UNTIL THIS TEST IS PERFORMED\ - If metals or minerals are present, at start-up and when adding make-up water add Stain & Scale Remover PRIOR to other chemicals. - Follow water balance guidelines for pH, Total Alkalinity, TDS and Calcium Hardness.
 Add pH and Total Alkalinity adjusters following the application directions closely.
-DO NOT add too much chemical or make too rapid of an adjustment in a short period of time or precipitation can result. - Routine maintenance dosages of a sequestering or chelating agent will help prevent staining and scaling- Strongly recommended in plaster and fiberglass pool finishes. - Poor filtration or circulation will accelerate metal precipitation.
+DO NOT add too much chemical or make too rapid of an adjustment in a short period of time or precipitation can result.
+Always balance water FIRST- before adding sanitizer or shock treatments. - Poor filtration will accelerate metal precipitation, run your filter 24 hours a day.